Date: Friday, August 30, 2019

 Lunch and Refreshments:

-Light refreshments and pizza lunch will be provided at noon.
-This is an opportunity to mingle with staff, fellow students and PMC student ambassadors.
-There will be prizes and giveaways during lunch as well as a mini fair of important student support services on campus.
-See below for information on food allergies.*
+Light refreshments and lunch of wraps and veggies will be provided at noon.
+This is an opportunity to mingle with staff, fellow students, and PMC student ambassadors.
+There will be prizes and giveaways during lunch in addition to a mini fair of important student support services on campus.

 Paul Menton Centre 101 Session:

 Learn about their successes and the challenges they faced during their transition to university.
-They will give you tips on how to get involved and feel connected with peers, what strategies and student services can help you in your first year and how to communicate and advocate for your disability-related needs.
+They will give you tips on how to get involved and feel connected with peers, how to communicate and advocate for your disability-related needs, and what strategies and student services can help you in your first year.

 *Guests with Food Allergies